JumapelCovrig/Bday-flower/README.md

-//this is the code you want to import on the arduino.It was made for an arduino nano,but you can use anyother arduino as long as you change/check the pins.
+//this is the code you want to import on the arduino.
+It was made for an arduino nano, but you can use anyother arduino as long as you change/check the pins.